 Here you can find out the curriculum expectations for Year 6 and learn about what they will be doing this term.

-During the Spring term, our topic in Year 6 will be World War I and later in the term World War II.
+During the Autumn term, our topic in Year 6 will be World War I and later in the term World War II.
 We will take a thought-provoking journey back in history to learn all about the Great War and how it changed the lives of millions of people across the globe.
 Children will discover how European empires, who were all vying for supremacy, came to war at the beginning of the 20th Century.
 How did the assassination of an Archduke trigger the outbreak of war?
 What technological advances were made as a result of war?
 Why did the end of the First World War lead towards the Second World War?
 A selection of the intriguing questions that children will seek the answers to this term.

 Alongside topic lessons, Year 6 English lessons will focus on World War One.
 This will include: narrative writing about the horrors of the trenches; newspaper reports about the assassination of Archduke Franz Ferdinand; letters home from the trenches; information texts about World War One and writing poetry based on War.